 Avoid taking photos in strong sunlight as it casts large shadows.
 Instead take them in the shade or early in the morning or late afternoon; the light is softer and more flattering then.

 It is difficult to get a great photo sometimes of pets or little people!
-If they won’t co-operate, I have found that taking a videos can sometimes prove useful.
+If they won’t cooperate, I have found that taking a video can sometimes prove useful.
 You can look through the video and take screen shots of the moments you like.

 Avoid using flash, as it can cause issues such as unnatural shadows, colours and red eye.